askomics/flaskomics/docs/tutorial.md

 # Data integration

 AskOmics convert project specific data into RDF triples automatically.
 It can convert CSV/TSV, GFF and BED files.
-It can also integrate RDF data.

 !!!
 Hands-on
     Download the files for the tutorial using the following links:<br />